Atanasije Ljubojević

 Atanasije Ljubojević or Ljubović (c.
-1635–1712) was the Serbian Orthodox Metropolitan of Dabar-Bosnia from 1681, and then the bishop of the Orthodox Serbs in Venetian Dalmatia and the Habsburg areas in Military Frontier.
+1635–1712) was the Serbian Orthodox Metropolitan of Dabar and Bosnia from 1681, and then the bishop of the Orthodox Serbs in Venetian Dalmatia and the Habsburg areas in Military Frontier.
 He is recorded in history as the only archbishop from the time of the renewed Serbian Patriarchate (1557–1766) who performed service under Ottoman, Venetian and Habsburg rule combined.